All About Adult Brain Tumors

 There are a number of different treatments for brain tumors.
 Some brain tumors are treated with a combination of different types of therapies.
 The exact location and type of brain tumor will dictate which treatments are recommended.

-Whenever possible, surgical resection is recommended for the majority of brain tumors.
+Whenever possible, surgical resection is used in the treatment of many brain tumors.
 It is rare that a primary brain tumor can be cured without a surgical resection.
 However, the location of the brain tumor will dictate whether or not surgery is an option, and to what extent surgery can be performed safely.
-Some tumors are seated in places in the brain that are just too dangerous to operate on, and surgery cannot be employed.
+Some tumors are located in places in the brain that are just too dangerous to operate on, and surgery cannot be used.
 The risks to the patient from surgery depend on the location and size of the tumor.
 Talk to your neurosurgeon about the specific risks of your planned surgery.

 Other chemotherapy medications used for brain tumors include carmustine (BCNU), carboplatin, CCNU and bevacizumab.
-Your medical oncologist can explain why he or she recommends one particular regimen over another in your case.
+Your cancer care team can explain why they recommend one particular regimen over another in your case.
 In addition, other chemotherapy medications may be used in clinical trials.

 Proton therapy is a type of radiation therapy that works a bit differently than IMRT or standard radiation.
 The main difference is in the physical properties of the proton beam itself, which allow it to enter the body at a fairly low dose of radiation and increase in the last 3mm of the beam to the dose required for treatment.
 In addition, the beam then stops, resulting in virtually no radiation to the tissue beyond the target- or no "exit dose" as it is called.
 This ability to spare healthy tissue is the main difference between x-rays and protons.
 Research has shown that the biologic effect, or the damage to exposed tissues, is essentially the same for both therapies.
 This means the therapies will destroy tumor cells in the same manner, but protons should result in less toxicity to surrounding healthy tissues.
 Proton therapy can be used to treat some types of brain tumors.